hanzhang-geog/hanzhang-geog.github.io/_pages/mentorship.md

 - Dynamic tracking of storm evolution over time
 - Reliable area estimation of cyclone cloud clusters under changing environmental conditions

-The work includes dataset construction from FY-series satellites, model development and training, and performance validation using real-world typhoon cases.
+The work includes dataset construction from National Institute of Informatics, model development and training, and performance validation using real-world typhoon cases.

 ---